05 AUG 2020

 After the treatment, the customer needs to be careful of daily posture.
 The weight of our head exerts about 4.5kg to 5.5kg (10-12lb) on the neck.
 Tilting 15 degrees (using a handphone), the weight becomes 12kg plus, as shown in the table below.
 Therefore, the habit of keeping a good posture is very important.

-Almost all of my customers mention lower back pain.
+Almost all of our customers mention lower back pain.
 The lower part of the back is known as the lumbar region, which is made up of five vertebrae, known as L1, L2, L3, L4, and L5.
 The lumbar support the entire weight of the upper body (plus any extra weight that you are carrying), and it is under constant pressure, particularly when bending, twisting, and lifting (Smeltzer, S & Bare, B, 2000).

-My treatment focuses on muscle groups, releases tension at soft tissues, and pushes the “Qi” to flow smoothly in various meridians.
+Our treatment focuses on muscle groups, releases tension at soft tissues, and pushes the “Qi” to flow smoothly in various meridians.
 Acupressure, tuina, and acupuncture are commonly used to improve the discomfort.

 Exercise can help to strengthen some of the lower back muscle groups, like gluteal muscles.